St Joseph’s RC Primary School, Cadogan Street, London SW3 2QT

 Our key objectives include:

-- Training all teachers to deliver high quality PE lessons
+- Using trained teachers as well as PE specialists to deliver high quality PE lessons

 - Developing all pupils’ physical ability and introducing all pupils to the rules of sporting activities